garethflowers/docker-npm-mirror/README.md

 # NPM Mirror Server

-A NPM Mirror server, using `sonopia`.
+A NPM Mirror server, using `sinopia`.

 ## How to use this image